Mountain Mama's guide to preparing for your session

 After your Session...

 1. I will post process your images and begin the editing process.
-Editing can take a while depending on how many images we take and how many flaws need to be minimized.
-A normal wait time ranges between two to three months.
-Please allow three to four months for a wedding.
+Editing can take a while depending on how many images we take and how many flaws need to be minimized on top of my full time job.
+The normal wait time ranges between five to six months.
+Please allow up to seven months for a wedding.

 ***If you are on a shorter time frame, please let me know prior to booking so that we can make adjustments accordingly.
 As I edit through your set I will post sneak peaks for you to share with your friends and family on social media.
 If you choose to re-post one of these images please ensure that my logo is listed and/or that you tag the name "Mountain Mama Photography" in the post credits.
 RAW files will not be made available for distribution or viewing.